department-of-veterans-affairs/component-library/README.md

 1. `yarn install`
 1. `yarn storybook`

+## Web Components

+The Design System team is working on replacing the React components in this library with Web Component versions.
+This isn't _just_ a React replacement however - part of the goal is to have true components that can be used outside of React in plain HTML pages.

+For now these Web Components live on the [`web-components` branch](https://github.com/department-of-veterans-affairs/component-library/tree/web-components).
+In order to add a new component or make changes to an existing one, you must:

+1. Create a new branch off of `web-components`
+1. Have the PR be based off of `web-components` (not `master`)
+1. Once the PR is merged, create a Github Release with `web-components` as the base, where the version is `wc-vX.Y.Z`. with `X.Y.Z` being the semantic version.

 ## Publishing Module to NPM

 After you've tested and previewed your changes locally it's time to publish a new version of the package to NPM.